Mastering your mindset is key to going BIG

 Sometimes our programs need to be updated.
 For instance, I wrote a lot about grit in Million Dollar Women.
 Grit is essential for starting and building a business.
 But once you want to scale up that business, meaning you need to delegate more, manage teams and potentially raise money, grit can get in your way.
 You are no longer being asked to be the gal who can do it all and keep a smile, you need to be a leader.
 That calls from some new internal programs to start running and maybe to let go of the grit story, even though it got you here.

-So how do we access these old “programs” and replace them with new ones?
+So how do we delete these old “programs” and replace them with new ones?

 It starts with understanding the mindset that is currently driving you.
 Let’s take the example of a woman who is running unconscious programs that she won’t ever be a financial success.
 If you think you won’t be, then it’s pretty much guaranteed that’s your destiny.
 Whether or not you feel like you can often goes back to early conditioning, as in the first eight years of your life.
 Henry Ford had the famous line that sums it up pretty well: “Whether you think you can, or you think you can’t — you are right.”